Research at the Center

 — funded by NIDRR

-In collaboration with Georgia Institute of Technology, this project focuses on research, training and technical assistance with states on Section 508 and 255 compliance.
+In collaboration with Georgia Institute of Technology, this project focused on research, training and technical assistance with states on Section 508 and 255 compliance.
 ITTATC has a government and industry liaison officer in Washington, D.C., and identifies best practices at a state level in Section 508 IT accessibility and procurement policies and procedures.
-It will also offer information, training, and technical assistance to state stakeholders, industry, and the disability community about IT and telecommunications accessibility.
-To build understanding and knowledge utilization of Section 508 requirements, the Center is collaborating with State AT projects, the RESNA TA Project, and State Chief Information Officers.
+It also offerred information, training, and technical assistance to state stakeholders, industry, and the disability community about IT and telecommunications accessibility.
+To build understanding and knowledge utilization of Section 508 requirements, the Center collaborated with State AT projects, the RESNA TA Project, and State Chief Information Officers.

 Disability Program Navigator and Work Incentive Grantees Technical Assistance